National-Clinical-Cohort-Collaborative/short-course-2022-june/README.md

 * [Analytical Tools](background/analytical-tools.md): To be productive in the N3C Enclave during this short course, we recommend that you (a) are comfortable with basic SQL and (b) know at least a little Python or R.

+* [Assets](background/assets.md): A running list of the links that that might be helpful references in the future.

 ### Daily Sessions

 #### Session 1